jarekstrzele/obsidian_notes/R U S T/Rust Programming For Beginners/7 Advanced Concepts.md

  }
 ```

-==If you have some additionall data associated, you have to add them, when you create an instance of `enum`==
+==If you have some additional data associated, you have to add them, when you create an instance of `enum`==

 -------